bernard357/devops-bootcamp-2019/lab-6-event-driven-operations.md

 3) If you have been quick enough on previous steps, than take a couple of minutes to inspect Kinesis streams from the tabs 'Source data' and 'Real-time analytics' in the console.

-4) Connect the stream to the Lambda function that is named `realtime-analytics-workshop-ProcessMetricsFunction` from the in-application stream named 'DESTINATION_SQL_STREAM' and with the IAM role `realtime-analytics-workshop-KinesisAnalyticsRole`.
+4) Connect the stream to the Lambda function that is named `realtime-analytics-workshop-ProcessMetricsFunction` from the in-application stream named `DESTINATION_SQL_STREAM` and with the IAM role `realtime-analytics-workshop-KinesisAnalyticsRole`.
 Hit the button 'Save and continue'.

 5) Skip this validation step and move swiftly to the next module.